PhotoBiz, LLC Logo

 Soft 404

-Google found a page, but it doesn’t have enough content to be indexed.
+Google found the page but determined it does not contain enough meaningful content to index.

 https://support.photobiz.com/blog-post/how-to-fix-not-found-404-pages-in-google-search-console